🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Add a candle-lit lantern basket on the floor near a chair or console.

-Dim overhead lights and let the textures do the talking.
-Cozy atmosphere = achieved.
+Dim the overhead lights and let the textures do the talking.
+If you love a candle-forward look, these candle-only winter decor ideas are pure glow.

 11. Dining Room: Soft Layers, Big Mood